MatchuPitchu/react-summary/02_React Hooks.md

 ### useCallback Hook

-- stores a function in React internal storage across component execution / re-evaluation -> then this fn is NOT recreated with every execution
+- stores a function in React internal storage across component execution / re-evaluation -> then this fn is NOT recreated with every re-execution
 - advantage: fn keeps the same reference in the `stack memory` that refers to the object in the `heap memory`;

 - now you can e.g. use `export default React.memo(ChildComponentName)` in child component because you can compare if functions changed or not; if fn remains unchanged then no re-rendering of a certain child component